jukent/landsatproduct-cookbook/README.md

 [![Binder](https://binder.projectpythia.org/badge_logo.svg)](https://binder.projectpythia.org/v2/gh/ProjectPythia/cookbook-template/main?labpath=notebooks)
 [![DOI](https://zenodo.org/badge/475509405.svg)](https://zenodo.org/badge/latestdoi/475509405)

-_See the [Cookbook Contributor's Guide](https://projectpythia.org/cookbook-guide) for step-by-step instructions on how to create your new Cookbook and get it hosted on the [Pythia Cookbook Gallery](https://cookbooks.projectpythia.org)!_

 Where do you start if the data product you need doesn’t exist yet?
 Designing a scientific algorithm is already a challenge — making it automated, open, reusable, and cloud-ready is even harder.
 This project creates a cookbook that guides users through building a data product algorithm using best-in-class open methods, with Landsat sea surface temperature (SST) as the case study.
 It demystifies complex steps like thermal infrared atmospheric correction and avoids dependence on proprietary radiative transfer models.

-This Project Pythia Cookbook covers how to create a data product from a raw image to data production.
+This Project Pythia Cookbook covers how to create a data product from a raw image.

 ## Motivation